AdrianRRojo/Stock-Price-Predictor/README.md

 ---
 The purpose of this project is to accurately predict the future closing value of a given stock across a given period of time.

-## How we plan to do this / Technology used
+## How I plan to accomplish this / Technology used
 ---
 - We will be implementing a Long Short Term Memory (LSTM) Neural Network algorithm and Deep Learning models to generate predictions
   - What is LSTM?
 LSTM is an extension of Recurring Neueral Networks (RNN). " It is capable of processing the entire sequence of data, apart from single data points such as images.
 This finds application in speech recognition, machine translation, etc. LSTM is a special kind of RNN, which shows outstanding performance on a large variety of problems." - intellipaat.com @ https://intellipaat.com/blog/what-is-lstm/